 Meet Ann Clancy, your tour leader, at Tarndanyangga – Adelaide.
-Look at life in its most ancient form, found in the Ikara-Flinders Ranges, at the Ediacara Gallery in the SA Museum.
-Visit the largest Aboriginal cultures collection in the world.
+Look at life in its most ancient form, found in the Ikara-Flinders Ranges, at the Ediacara Gallery in the SA Museum with Prof Jim Gehling AO.
+Visit the largest Aboriginal cultures collection in the world and see Adnyamathanha items, including an Akurra, with Dr Jared Thomas.
 Welcome dinner featuring South Australian produce.
 Optional accommodation and breakfast for interstate guests.
 (D)

 FRIDAY 03 SEPTEMBER – ADELAIDE – PORT AUGUSTA

 Travel north to Port Augusta.
 Picnic lunch and a walk at verdant Mambray Creek.
 Dinner with Adnyamathanha elder, Vince Coulthard, who has led many initiatives in native title, social justice and economic enterprise.
 Talk with Vince about the determination of the Adnyamathanha community to survive, thrive and share their culture.
 (D)